dortania/OpenCore-Install-Guide/config-HEDT/haswell-e.md

    * This will remove all the entries from the config.plist and then adds all your SSDTs, Kexts and Firmware drivers to the config
    * Cmd+R is another option that will add all your files as well but will leave entries disabled if they were set like that before, useful for when you're troubleshooting

-And now you're ready to configure it!

-**And read this guide more than once before setting up OpenCore** and make sure you have it set up correctly. **Do note that images will not always be the most up-to-date** so please read the text below them, if nothing's mentioned then leave as default.
+**And read this guide more than once before setting up OpenCore and make sure you have it set up correctly.
+Do note that images will not always be the most up-to-date so please read the text below them, if nothing's mentioned then leave as default.**

 ## ACPI